openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 * (Inappropriate privacy notice) A privacy notice provided at a `policy_url` or by other means can be inappropriate.
 * (Inadequate choice) Providing a consent screen without adequate choices does not form consent.
-* (Misuse of data) An AS, RS or Client can potentially use the data not according to the purpose that was agreed.
+* (Misuse of data) An AS, RS or client can potentially use the data not according to the purpose that was agreed.
 * (Collection minimization violation) A client asking for more data than it absolutely needs to fulfil the purpose is violating the collection minimization principle.
-* (Unsolicited personal data from the Resource) Some bad resource server implementations may return more data than was requested.
+* (Unsolicited personal data from the resource) Some bad resource server implementations may return more data than was requested.
 If the data is personal data, then this would be a  violation of privacy principles.
 * (Data minimization violation) Any process that is processing more data than it needs is violating the data minimization principle.
-* (RP tracking by AS/OP) AS/OP identifying what data is being provided to which Client/RP.
+* (RP tracking by AS/OP) AS/OP identifying what data is being provided to which client/RP.
 * (User tracking by RPs) Two or more RPs correlating access tokens or ID Tokens to track users.
-* (RP misidentification by User at AS) User misunderstands who the RP is due to a confusing representation of the RP at the AS's authorization page.
+* (RP misidentification by user at AS) User misunderstands who the RP is due to a confusing representation of the RP at the AS's authorization page.
-* (Mismatch between User’s understanding or what RP is displaying to a user and the actual authorization request) To enhance the trust of the ecosystem, best practice is for the AS to make clear what is included in the authorization request (for example, what data will be released to the RP).
+* (Mismatch between user’s understanding or what RP is displaying to a user and the actual authorization request) To enhance the trust of the ecosystem, best practice is for the AS to make clear what is included in the authorization request (for example, what data will be released to the RP).
 * (Attacker observing personal data in authorization request) Authorization request might contain personal data.
 This can be observed by an attacker.
 * (Attacker observing personal data in authorization endpoint response) In some frameworks, even state is deemed personal data.
   This can be observed by an attacker through various means.
 * (Data leak from AS) AS stores personal data.
 If AS is compromised, these data can leak or be modified.
-* (Data leak from Resource) Some resource servers store personal data.
+* (Data leak from resource) Some resource servers store personal data.
 If a resource server is compromised, these data can leak or be modified.
-* (Data leak from Clients) Some clients store personal data.
+* (Data leak from clients) Some clients store personal data.
 If the client is compromised, these data can leak or be modified.

 These threats can be mitigated by choosing appropriate options in OAuth or OpenID, or by introducing some operational rules.
-For example, "Attacker observing personal data in authorization request" can be mitigated by either using authorization request by reference using `request_uri` or by encrypting the request object.
+For example, "attacker observing personal data in authorization request" can be mitigated by either using authorization request by reference using `request_uri` or by encrypting the request object.
-Similarly, "Attacker observing personal data in authorization endpoint response" can be mitigated by encrypting the ID Token or [JARM] response.
+Similarly, "attacker observing personal data in authorization endpoint response" can be mitigated by encrypting the ID Token or [JARM] response.

 # 9. Acknowledgement